tubatibs/EnrollmentChallenge/README.md

 Used H2 database as embedded for this challenge, because it is very light weight and 100% pure java and integrates with SpringBoot effectively.
 If required database can be changed very easily as using Java Persistence API.

-Simple one table approach to handle enrolle and dependents.
+Simple one table approach to handle enrollee and dependents.
 Please refer screenshot: H2-DB-enrollment.jpg

 Executable jar file embedded will all required dependent libraries.
 Ready to integrate with front end.